 Being promised three whole inches is pretty exciting.
 At least it is for a big dork like me.
 Waking up to a world of, well, kinda white was pretty cool.

+But I couldn't help thinking that it wasn't even that much coverage for an average winter's morning.
 The next morning, the storm had moved on to torment the east, and we had a more normal winter's morning:

 No comments: